Tiltrotor: Mono tiltrotor

 A mono tiltrotor aircraft uses a tiltable rotating propeller, or coaxial proprotor, for lift and propulsion.
 For vertical flight the proprotor is angled to direct its thrust downwards, providing lift.
 In this mode of operation the craft is essentially identical to a helicopter.
 As the craft gains speed, the coaxial proprotor is slowly tilted forward, with the blades eventually becoming perpendicular to the ground.
 In this mode the wing provides the lift, and the wing's greater efficiency helps the tiltrotor achieve its high speed.
 In this mode, the craft is essentially a turboprop aircraft.
 A mono tiltrotor aircraft is different from a conventional tiltrotor in which the proprotors are mounted to the wing tips, in that the coaxial proprotor is mounted to the aircraft's fuselage.
 As a result of this structural efficiency, a mono tiltrotor exceeds the transport efficiency (speed times payload) of both a helicopter and a conventional tiltrotor.
 One design study concluded that if the mono tiltrotor could be technically realized, it would be half the size, one-third the weight, and nearly twice as fast as a helicopter.

 In vertical flight, the mono tiltrotor uses controls very similar to a coaxial helicopter, such as the Kamov Ka-50.
-Yaw is controlled for instance by increasing the lift on the upper proprotor while decreasing the lift on the lower proprotor.
+Yaw is controlled for instance by increasing the lift on the upper rotor while decreasing the lift on the lower rotor.
 Roll and pitch are provided through rotor cyclic.
 Vertical motion is controlled with conventional rotor blade blade pitch.